Hands-On Fundraising

 Oh my gosh!
 It’s a wonderful, personal, PERFECT gift from your friend.

 You’re not nearly so good at remembering birthdays.
 And you’re not sure you’d know the perfect gift even if you were.
-You’re so moved by the gift – and even more, by the thought.
+And you’re so moved by the gift – and even more, by the thought.
 What a friend!

 So the first thing you do is…